-Everything a Tutor does in a tutoring session is for the benefit of the trainee, not the Tutor.
-They will need to have a full and deep understanding of what Roadcraft says in text but also how that is interpreted.
-Straying from that guidance into "what you would prefer" or "I always do" leads to criticism that training is not consistent and in fact is unproven information.
-Group Tutors must always keep to Roadcraft, The Highway Code and RoSPA guidance.
+When tutoring potential Group Tutors the Advanced Tutor should ensure that they understand that everything a Tutor does in a tutoring session is for the benefit of the trainee, not the Tutor.
+They will need to have a full and deep understanding of what Roadcraft says but also how it is interpreted.
+Straying from that guidance into "what you would prefer" or "I always do" leads to criticism that tutoring is not consistent and, in fact, is unproven information.
+Tutors should always keep to Roadcraft, the Highway Code and RoSPA guidance.

 Developing learning skills and being able to teach is a continuous process.
-It involves the Tutor reviewing and adapting their own skills to keep pace with teaching research, and the ever changing and increasingly complex traffic environment.
-This will ensure that the Tutor get the best out of themselves, their vehicle and their trainees.
+Advanced tutors are required to review Group Tutors ability on a regular basis, ensuring that group tutors are keeping their own skills current with teaching practice, and the ever changing and increasingly complex traffic environment.
+This will ensure that Group Tutors gets the best out of themselves, their vehicle and their trainees.